CustomTypeOne/LoopPatches/README.md

 Use caution with these features and adjust conservatively and slowly for safety.

-**WARNING: These patches are provided open source, are highly experimental and not approved for therapy by any governmental organization.**
+**WARNING: These patches are open source, experimental and not approved for therapy by any governmental organization.**

 * Do not use LoopPatches if you are not an experienced Looper who has previously built Loop and understands how to customize the code.
 * It is your responsibility to review the code and understand the changes made.